spotify/dbeam/README.md

     The name of a date/timestamp column to filter data based on current partition.
   --partitionPeriod=<String>
-    The period frequency which the export runs, used to filter based on on current partition and also to check if exports are running for too old partitions.
+    The period frequency which the export runs, used to filter based on current partition and also to check if exports are running for too old partitions.
   --preCommand=<List>
     SQL commands to be executed before query.
   --queryParallelism=<Integer>
     Max number of queries to run in parallel for exports.
 Single query used if nothing specified.
 Should be used with splitColumn.
   --skipPartitionCheck=<Boolean>
     Default: false
     When partition column is not specified, fails if partition is too old; set this flag to ignore this check.
   --splitColumn=<String>
     A long/integer column used to create splits for parallel queries.
 Should be used with queryParallelism.
   --useAvroLogicalTypes=<Boolean>
     Default: false
     Controls whether generated Avro schema will contain logicalTypes or not.